 Once the data is prepared and the algorithm is chosen, the next step is to train the model.
 This involves feeding the algorithm with historical data so it can learn patterns and relationships.
 The model is then tested on a separate dataset to evaluate its accuracy and performance.

-When considering the development of these machine learning models, it’s important to understand how much does it cost to make a website that integrates advanced ML features.
+When considering the development of these machine learning models, it’s important to understand how much it costs to make a website that integrates advanced ML features.
 The costs can vary significantly based on the complexity of the models and the amount of data to be processed.

 Deployment and Monitoring